ACMILabs/spotlights/README.md

 We have our Spotlights connected to a Samsung PM43F-BC display.
 Setting `ROTATE_DISPLAY` also attempts to rotate the touch overlay.
 You can find the name of your touch overlay using `xinput -list`.

+The `scripts/x86.sh` startup script includes running `scripts/touch_overlay.sh` in the background, which checks if the touch interface has disconnected, and re-sets the touch overlay rotation.

+To disable this, add the environment variable `DISABLE_TOUCH_CHECK=true`.

 ## Run a development server with docker

 * Run `cp config.tmpl.env config.env`